Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Maximum manifold capacity representations

-Using these definitions for manifold radius and dimensionality we can write the capacity as $\alpha_C = \phi(\sum_i \sigma_i)$ where $\sigma_i$ are the {\em singular values} of a matrix containing points on the manifold (equivalently, the square roots of the eigenvalues of the covariance matrix).
+Using these definitions for manifold radius and dimensionality we can write the capacity as $\alpha_C = \phi(\sum_i \sigma_i)$ where $\sigma_i$ are the singular values of a matrix containing points on the manifold (equivalently, the square roots of the eigenvalues of the covariance matrix).
 In this form, the sum is the $L_1$ norm of the singular values, known as the {\em Nuclear Norm} of the matrix.
-When used as an objective function, this measure will prefer sparse solutions (i.e., a small number of non-zero singular values) corresponding to low dimensionality.
+When used as an objective function, this measure favors sparse solutions (i.e., those with a small number of non-zero singular values) corresponding to low dimensionality.
 It is worth comparing this objective to another natural candidate for quantifying size: the determinant of the covariance matrix.
-The determinant is equal to the product of the eigenvalues (which captures the squared volume of the corresponding ellipse), but lacks the preference for lower dimensionality that comes with the Nuclear Norm.
+The determinant is equal to the product of the eigenvalues (which captures the squared volume of the corresponding ellipsoid), but lacks the preference for lower dimensionality that comes with the Nuclear Norm.
 Specifically, since the determinant is zero whenever one (or more) eigenvalue is zero, it cannot distinguish zero-volume manifolds of different dimensionality.
-In \citet{yu2020learning}, lossy coding rate (entropy) is used as a measure of compactness, which simplifies to the log determinant under a Gaussian model \citet{ma2007segmentation}.
-In that work, the identity matrix is added to a multiple of the feature covariance matrix before evaluating the determinant, which solves the dimensionality issue described above.
+Lossy coding rate (entropy) has also been used as a measure of compactness \citep{yu2020learning}, which simplifies to the log determinant of the covariance matrix under a Gaussian model \citet{ma2007segmentation}.
+In this case, the identity matrix is added to a multiple of the feature covariance matrix before evaluating the determinant, which solves the dimensionality issue described above.